 What Is Aviation Science?

 Aviation science refers to the large field surrounding aircraft operations and support systems.
 In addition to flight operations, it includes aircraft maintenance, air traffic control, airport and airline management.
 Read this article to learn more about aviation science.
-Schools offering CCAF degrees can also be found in these popular choices.
+Schools offering Aviation Management degrees can also be found in these popular choices.

 Aviation Science Defined

 The aerospace and aviation industry includes a wide range of careers requiring a variety of skill sets.
 Aviation science is the study of the basic components required for a career in this industry.
 Aviation science includes all the support systems that keep airlines running in a safe, efficient and orderly fashion, including air traffic control, airport operations, airline management, maintenance and piloting an aircraft.